sunnysideup/silverstripe-upgrade_to_silverstripe_4/README.md

 # prerequisites before you start:

-- Module to be upgraded needs to be listed on packagist
+- Module to be upgraded needs to be listed on packagist.

 - **IMPORTANT** The module's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
 This means that you create folders, similar to **silverstripe/framework**, where classes are put in semantic folder names.
 You do not need to use title case for the folder names as this will be fixed by the upgrade tool.